swj1442291549/pydolphot/README.md

 ## Features

 Support WFC3, ACS, and WFPC2.
-(WFPC2 is not available yet)

 Support handling more than two filters.